-One thing we love about this time of year is returning home from a cold evening run to a warming meal.
+There’s nothing like returning home from a cold evening run to a warming meal.
 And, if you fancy something to really warm you through, soup is the perfect comfort food.
-Plus, it can offer a much-needed health boost at this time of year.
+Plus, it can offer a much-needed health boost.
 This soup is packed with immune-boosting selenium, providing almost a quarter of your RDA.
 Wild mushrooms contain vitamin B5, which helps your body deal with stress and assists with energy production.
 The addition of garlic helps ward off infection, while the great fibre and potassium content makes it a good choice for heart health.
 Pack it out with extra vegetables and some carbohydrate-rich whole-grain pasta (cooked) or sweet potato to help replenish glycogen stores and aid recovery post run.

 Preparation: 15 minutes, plus soaking time